-In (Matthew 7:1), Jesus refers particularly to judging another person’s motives, not to judging the right or wrong of his acts as seen in (John 7:24).
-God alone is competent to judge men’s motives, because of the fact that He alone is able to read men’s innermost thoughts (Heb.
-4:12).
-Looking thus on men’s hearts, God loves the sinner but He hates the sin.
+In Matthew 7:1, Jesus refers particularly to judging another person’s motives, not to judging the right or wrong of his acts as seen in John 7:24.
+God alone is competent to judge men’s motives, because of the fact that He alone is able to read men’s innermost thoughts (Hebrews 4:12).
+Looking, thus, on men’s hearts, God loves the sinner but He hates the sin.

-Men are able to discern only the “outward appearance” (1 Sam.
-16:7) and not the heart.
+Men are able to discern only the “outward appearance” (1 Samuel 16:7) and not the heart.
 Thus men inevitably make mistakes.
 We must judge ourselves, and judge our own acts.
-We must not judge nor pass judgment upon our brother without any ground.
-Here is a just reproof to those who quarrel with their brethren for small faults, while they allow themselves in greater ones.
+We must not judge nor pass judgment upon our brothers without any ground.
+Here is a just reproof to those who quarrel with their brethren for small faults, while they allow themselves to err in greater ones.

 In John 7:24, Jesus was addressing the religious leaders who were judging Him for making a man whole on the Sabbath day.
 Jesus told them to pass a righteous judgement.
 Such judgments, for example, would have led to the conclusion that acts of mercy such as He had performed on the Sabbath were not a violation of Sabbath law.

 Check out our Bible Answers page for more information on a variety of topics.